 can add beauty to your shoreline and potentially increase property values

 need little maintenance once established

 Make your shoreline healthy

 Everyone can create a healthy shoreline that is good for the lake.
 You can start small by simply not mowing your shoreline lawn or planting a few new shrubs along the lake's edge.
 You can also create a whole new shoreline border by following the five steps below.

-Option 2: This option is for all lake landowners willing to create a 15-feet deep shoreline planting.
+This is for all lake landowners willing to create a 15-feet deep shoreline planting.
 The County will provide free native plants suitable for lakeshore edges.
-Landowners agree to plant and maintain them.
+Landowners then agree to maintain them.